-All students are expected to complete the requisite number of hours in field within the parameters of the semester they are enrolled in Field.
-For BSW students that is 220 hours per semester for two semesters for a total of 440 hours.
+All students are expected to complete the requisite number of hours in field within the parameters of the semester in which they are enrolled in Field.
 If this is not going to be accomplished within the time frame of a semester, the student may receive an "incomplete" or fail the course.
 When an incomplete is assigned for the grade; the student must make arrangements with approval from the Field Education Program Director and the internship placement for completion of internship hours.
 Failure to make arrangements to fulfill the course requirements will result in the student receiving a failing grade.